paulcpederson/static-site/README.md

 {{data.posts}}
 ```

 JavaScript data files should export a single function that will be called with the page and a callback function.
-In this way you can add asynchronous data do a page.
+In this way you can add asynchronous data to a page.
 Say for instance, you wanted to add a list of your GitHub repos everytime you build the site.
-First, you would add the data file to your page:
+First, you would add the data file to your page's frontmatter:

 ```
 ---